wp-plugins/my-editor/readme.txt

 3. Place `<?php the_editor($content, 'content');?>` in your templates

 == Frequently Asked Questions ==
-=Is this Editor Show External Plugin Short codes as admin editor Shows= No , It only show a simple editor as we are working on that functionality and sooner you will see our next version with Complete Functionality.
+Is this Editor Show External Plugin Short codes as admin editor Shows No , It only show a simple editor as we are working on that functionality and sooner you will see our next version with Complete Functionality.

-=Is this Plugin work in all version of Wordpress=
+Is this Plugin work in all version of Wordpress
 Yes , It will work in all the version of wordpress.

 == Screenshots ==